Arcadia-Science/2025-g-p-atlas/README.md

 ## Purpose

 This repository contains scripts for running and analyzing the output of **G-P Atlas**, a method for creating holistic genotype-to-phenotype mappings that capture all phenotypic and genetic data in a single model.
 These models can be used for phenotype prediction from genetic or phenotypic data, linkage analysis and so on.
-The method is explained and demonstrated in [this publication](https://doi.org/10.57844/arcadia-d316-721f)
+The method is explained and demonstrated in [this publication](https://doi.org/10.57844/arcadia-d316-721f).
+All data, results and code used for that publication are contained in this repository.

 Key functionalities include: